Arizona–Arizona State baseball rivalry

 The Arizona–Arizona State baseball rivalry is a college baseball rivalry between the University of Arizona Wildcats and the Arizona State University Sun Devils.
 Both programs are two of the most storied and successful in college baseball history, combining for a total of 9 College World Series championships, 40 College World Series appearances, 82 NCAA tournament appearances and 27 conference regular-season championships.
-Since Arizona State (then-Tempe Normal School) founded a baseball program in 1907 the teams have met 500 times.